 ArguMap makes it easy to create both supporting and challenging connectors.
 For more info about ArguMaps’ custom connector-creating functionality, see this description of ArguMap’s unique features.

 Not only can someone challenge a particular premise in an argument, but they can challenge the connection between premises and the argument’s conclusion.
 These kinds of objection don’t call into question the premises themselves.
 Instead, they question whether the premises provide adequate support for the conclusion.
 Here’s a map depicting this kind of “undercutting” objection:

 The objection here doesn’t call into question what the barometer says.
 Instead, it throws doubt on the barometer’s reading providing any good indication of what the weather soon will be.

 With the concepts and skills you’ve just learned, you can create visualizations of lines of reasoning that will help you wrap your mind more effectively around those arguments.
 The arguments and maps described above are pretty simple ones, but the concepts described there can be used to craft much more complicated arguments, too.

 Be sure to check out the User Guide for ArguMap to learn more about how to use ArguMap to create argument maps.
 Happy mapping!

-Apple, the Apple logo, iPhone, iPad, iPod, iCloud, and iTunes are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, iOS, iPadOS, iPhone, iPad, iPod, iCloud, iTunes, Mac, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.